New Mexican Privet

 New Mexico privet is an upright shrub with bright, light green leaves that turn yellow in fall.
 It can be pruned into a multi-stemmed, tree-like shape or can be left as a rambling, rounded bush.

 Its flowers are small, but showy when there are masses of them.
 The resulting fruit are small blue-black berries in late summer, which are rather showy and very attractive to birds.
-Fruit is produced a female plants only; plant several plants to ensure a male is present if berries are desired.
+Fruit is produced by female plants only; plant several plants to ensure a male is present if berries are desired.

 The white bark is a beautiful contrast to the light green leaves, an it shows well against dark backgrounds during the winter.
 It is an excellent choice for low water landscapes in Colorado Springs.